 Rome practical guidelines: Planning for the newbies

-However, we still have lots of tips to help you organise your stay.
+However, we still have lots of tips to help you organize your stay.
 We present a timetable of up to two days with specific tours to experience.

-Read on to discover our suggested schedules for first-time travellers in the forms of families, couples, and those with limited fitness and/or elderly.
+Read on to discover our recommended schedules for first-time travelers in the forms of families, couples, and those with limited fitness and/or elderly.

 If you have one day